cosmincraciun97/psd-project/README.md

 The carousel was made with Bootstrap.

-I used jQuery for:
+I used jQuery for: navbar (sticky on scroll), mobile menu, accordion functionality.
-//navbar (sticky on scroll)
-//mobile menu
-//accordion functionality

 This project is responsive.